What is Average Daily Rate (ADR)?

 Comparing your live minimum/maximum rates against your competitors’, based on length of stay (LOS):

-With a pricing intelligence tool like Prophet, hotels have the ability to analyse their local competition and respond to demand – up to one year in advance.
+With a pricing intelligence tool like Insights, hotels have the ability to analyse their local competition and respond to demand – up to one year in advance.

 Know how competitive your pricing and reputation is, or when there’s low stock available in the market, so you can make changes that count and increase your chances of being booked online.